SaniyaKhullar/NetREm/README.md

 alpha_lasso_val = 0.01

 # Building the network regularized regression model:
-# Please note: To include nodes found in the gene expression data that are not found in the PPI Network (e.g. TF6 in our case), we use False for the overlapped_nodes_only argument (otherwise, we would only use TFs 1 to 5):
+# Please note: To include nodes found in the gene expression data that are not found in the PPI Network (e.g. TF6 in our case), we use False for the overlapped_nodes_only argument (otherwise, we would only use TFs 1 to 5).
+# By default, edges are constructed between all of the nodes; nodes with a missing edge are assigned the default_edge_weight.
 netrem_demo = netrem(edge_list = edge_list,
                      beta_net = beta_network_val,
                      alpha_lasso = alpha_lasso_val,